Jexarx121/Jexarx121/README.md

 - Connect with me on **[LinkedIn](https://www.linkedin.com/in/zjchen402/).**

-- Love movies (Everything Everywhere All at Once 👌) and games (Silksong believer - I WAS RIGHT! 😔).
+- Love movies (Everything Everywhere All at Once 👌) and games (Silksong believer - I WAS RIGHT!!).

 <h3 align="left">Languages:</h3>